cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 Teams often start with deliberately plain AI: paste **release notes** and ask for **five headline options** for an internal newsletter; draft a **single paragraph** explaining a policy change to retailers; turn a messy email into a **neutral reply** a coordinator can send.
 Those jobs are **single-shot**: one call, one artifact, human judgment at the end.

-**Product tradeoff:** If I wrapped that in an agent with tools, memory, and orchestration, I would pay latency, cost, and failure surface for **no new capability**.
-It would be “strapping a rocket to copy editing.”
+**Product tradeoff:** Wrapping that in an agent with tools, memory, and orchestration would buy latency, cost, and failure surface for **no new capability**.
+It would be strapping a rocket to copy editing.

-**Rule I now use:** If one API call solves the job, **do not use an agent**.
-Avoid building an agent to be on trend.
+**Rule I use now:** If one API call does the job, **do not use an agent**.
+Do not build an agent because it is fashionable.

 ---

 ## Stage 2: Multi-step, but still not an agent

 A messier need showed up on the operations side.
 We had **repetitive triage**: incoming documents (claims forms, supplier notices, dealer inquiries) that had to be **read, classified, routed, and summarized** before anyone could act.
-Humans were doing the same cleanup steps every week.
+People were running the same cleanup steps every week.

 That is not one call.
-The pipeline looks like: **extract text → classify intent and priority → map to internal case type → attach metadata → open or update a record → notify the right queue**.
+The pipeline looks like **extract text, classify intent and priority, map to an internal case type, attach metadata, open or update a record, notify the right queue**.
 Multiple steps, multiple models or rules engines possible.

-**Common mistake:** “Multi-step ⇒ agent.”
-Not always.
+**Common mistake:** assuming multi-step always means agent.
+It does not.

 This pipeline has a crucial product property: **the user does not need to participate between steps**.
-The happy path is: upload a file or forward an email → click once → get a **routed case and a draft summary** in the system of record.
-Input is known, intermediate steps are fixed, output is delivered in one shot.
-That is a **deterministic workflow** from the product’s point of view, even if ML is non-deterministic inside each step.
+On the happy path they upload a file or forward an email, click once, and get a **routed case and a draft summary** in the system of record.
+Input is known, intermediate steps are fixed, output lands in one shot.
+From the product’s point of view that is a **deterministic workflow**, even if ML is non-deterministic inside each step.

 **Tradeoff:** A workflow engine (for example **n8n**, **Make**, **Azure Logic Apps**, or a small custom pipeline with queues and retries) fits this shape.
 You want **reliability, idempotency, and observability** across steps.
 Open-ended dialogue is a different product shape.